 There are nine total sections of the ASVAB test, and you will most likely need to take all of them.
 If you are not required to take all sections, it is likely in your best interest to take all sections of the test anyway to qualify yourself for as many positions within the Army as possible.

-The following are all sections or categories of the ASVAB.
+The following are all sections or categories of the ASVAB Army test.
 The first four make up your AFQT score:

 - Arithmetic Reasoning: Assesses capabilities of solving basic arithmetic word questions.